mjawadiqbal5-jpg/Heart-disease-prediction-analysis/README.md

-Here is a clean, text-only version of the README for your repository.

-***

 # Heart Disease Prediction and Analysis

 This project seeks to contribute to the detection of heart attack risk, coronary artery disease, and other cardiovascular disorders.
 Using the UCI Heart Disease dataset, I implemented a complete machine learning pipeline to compare the effectiveness of five different predictive models.